A crime-solver in a Police Procedural

 - In the "Father Brown" stories by G. K. Chesterton, Father Brown (the series detective) meets and bests a thief named Flambeau, who, because he wants to atone for his crimes, then assists Father Brown in solving crimes by providing information about how professional criminals work.

-- Larry Niven 's Gil Hamilton lost an arm in an accident in space.
+- In Larry Niven's Gil the Arm stories, Gil Hamilton lost an arm in an accident in space.
 However, only prosthetics are available in space, as accidents in space tend to quickly ruin transplant stock and the minarchist Belters don't regularly execute "criminals" for their organs.
 He thus immigrates to Earth to take advantage of the UN-sponsored organ harvesting programme, justifying it to himself that his new arm would most likely come from an executed murderer(forgetting that an earlier Niven story had people broken up for running traffic lights).
 Surprise - his brand-new limb came not from a villain, but from the seized stockpile of a criminal who killed people for their organs.
 Lacking the moral composure to have the arm removed, he joined the Amalgamated Regional Militia (aka ARM), the agency which polices illegal body harvesting... but spends more time suppressing inconvenient technologies and hunting illegal pregnancies.

-- Commander Vimes has killed a lot of people, and even though they were mostly self-defence, he's aware that he wasn't really thinking about that when he killed them.
+- In Discworld, Commander Vimes has killed a lot of people, and even though they were mostly self-defence, he's aware that he wasn't really thinking about that when he killed them.
 He explicitly tells The Dragon in Snuff that he recognised him as a killer the moment he saw him - because he's used to seeing a killer's face every day in his own mirror.

 - Jerry Spinoza of J.R.
 Rain's The Vampire with the Dragon Tattoo became a private detective after his drinking led to the death of his son.
 He specializes in missing child cases in hopes of repaying his debt by saving the children of others.